FACTBOX-COP26 in Glasgow: Who is going and who is not? | Politics

 IN -U.S. President Joe Biden, along with climate envoy John Kerry and domestic climate adviser and former EPA Administrator Gina McCarthy.
 The White House says 10 other cabinet officials will also be present.

--Queen Elizabeth, Prince Charles, and Prince William along with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge. -Israeli Prime Minister Naftali Bennett.
+-Queen Elizabeth, Prince Charles and Prince William along with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge. -The 27-country European Union's representatives will include European Commission President Ursula von der Leyen, EU climate policy chief Frans Timmermans, and the bloc's energy and financial services policy heads.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)